West Palm Beach Car Accident Lawyer

 - Skin Burns

 The NHTSA defines a pedestrian as “any person on foot, walking, running, jogging, hiking, sitting, or lying down” involved in a traffic collision.
-The injuries associated with pedestrian accidents are likely life-threatening due to the pedestrian’s limited protection paired with the size and power of any vehicle.
+The injuries associated with pedestrian accidents are likely life-threatening due to the pedestrian’s limited protection compared with a vehicle.

 Pedestrians are often given minimal attention, yet the accidents involving those on foot are primarily deadly.
-Larmoyeux & Bone has seen a countless number of pedestrian accident victims being taken advantage by insurance companies and at-fault drivers.
+We have seen countless numbers of pedestrian accident victims being taken advantage by insurance companies and at-fault drivers.

 Pedestrian Accident Causes